Read this post to learn more about the odd creatures above • Visit my website for more about me and my books

 straw

-chemicals to test (water, baking soda, vinegar, lemon juice, ammonia, soda pop, etc.; clear liquids work best)
+chemicals to test: water, baking soda, vinegar, lemon juice, ammonia, soda pop, etc.; clear liquids work best.
+Caution! ammonia is caustic and should only be handled by an adult.

 from left to right: vinegar, lemon juice, Sprite, water, baking soda, ammonia